 - Amsterdam Cheese Museum.
 This brilliant combination of a cheese shop and a museum is captivating.
 Apart from feasting on rich sample platters, you will have the chance to see a silver cheese cutter with 200 diamonds attached to its surface.
 The slicer is supposedly the world’s most expensive cheese knife.
-It is worth the whopping $28,000, making this one of the craziest facts about Amsterdam.
+It is worth a whopping $28,000, making this one of the craziest facts about Amsterdam.

 - Museum Tot Zover.
 The Dutch Funeral Museum is obviously not for the faint of heart, but dark humor fans would be delighted.
 Understandably, the exhibitions are related to the way Dutch people accept the inevitable.
 Art and photography installations are set up to represent the connection between life and death.

 - Moco Museum.
 This is where you can find street art, pop art, and all the modern art you can imagine.
 To give you an idea of the place’s diversity: Banksy art rubs shoulders with Andy Warhol’s work.
 It is an exciting and unconventional place you will be glad you visited.

 Amsterdam is home to some peculiar locations for foodies.
 Find these unusual spots below.